-Prof. Mario Telò: Yes, we work on this issue since 1998 and we promoted several international research networks on this issue with the best centres of studies on comparative regionalism and our common conclusion was that we will have much more regional cooperation in the XXI century than in the XX century, that regional cooperation is a structural feature of global governance and international relations.
-However, regional cooperation will go on according to alternative paths, there is not only one way of organizing regional cooperation, for instance based on the Eurocentric model.
+Prof. Mario Telò: Yes, we work on this issue since 1998 and we promoted several international research networks on this issue with the best centres of studies on comparative regionalism and with leading researchers such as Prof. Andrew Gamble and our common conclusion was that we will have much more regional cooperation in the XXI century than in the XX century, that regional cooperation is a structural feature of global governance and international relations.
+However, regional cooperation, for instance based on the Eurocentric model.
 There are alternative paths: you have an Asian way, you have Latin American ways and African ways, however the European Union remains a reference, is not a model, but is a relevant reference for the others because the European Union has been a sophisticated institutional setting for sixty years.